abuseofnotation/abuseofnotation.github.io/kant.md

 *Problem:* If we are strict enough (as we are, if we are interested in philosophy) we cannot justify and make sense of the identity of an external object.
 That is if yesterday I cross at a river which is on my way, and then on the next day go to the same place and cross a river again, I cannot really say that I crossed the same river as before - neither is the river the same as it were yesterday, nor am I.

 *Solution:* The connection between the river I crossed yesterday and the one I crossed today is actually pretty simple - both were crossed by *me*, and I decided to perceive them as one and the same river, based on my perceptions and logic.
 Furthermore I too can be the same person as I was yesterday - only thing I have to do is *remember* yesterday.
-It is my memories - the placing of my perceptions on the temporal scale that make up my personality and my world.
+It is my memories - the placing of my perceptions on the temporal scale that make up my personality and my world (also known as "*the* world" to myself).

 The solution might appear quite anticlimatic at first, but it is quite exciting once you realise that accepting it means that all rules for making sense of the world are subjective.
 It almost seems that the whole world that we are experiencing is made up in our minds.

+Imagination is our road to knowledge.
+In the same way as God is said to breath life into the dust-composed figure of the man, thus making it a living thing, we, human beings, breath into our image of the world around us, the laws of nature.

+Does that mean that our knowledge subjective?
+It does.
+Does that make it an illusion.
+Not entirely, for it is based on the reality that we experience, therefore it has something to do with it.

 [](
 For example colors do not exist - if we examine closely we can find thr no two things are exactly the same color.